 Huobi Withdrawal fees

 This exchange charges a withdrawal fee amounting to 0.0001 BTC when you withdraw BTC.
-This fee is below the industry average and thus constitutes a competitive advantage against the majority of other top crypto exchanges in the market.
+This fee is below the industry average and is an edge against most other top crypto exchanges in the market.

 This platform offers wire transfer as a deposit method, but you can’t deposit via credit card.